-Assessment and reporting practices described here are detailed further in the Assessment, Reporting, Monitoring and Certification Handbook for CCVE subject.
-The Assessment guide focuses on the Cognitive and Affective behavioural teaching and learning of the content.
+Assessment and reporting practices described here are detailed further in the Assessment, Reporting, Monitoring and Certification Handbook for Citizenship and Christian Values Education Subject.
+The assessment guide focuses on the cognitive and affective-behavioural teaching and learning of the content.

 The main purpose of assessment is to improve student learning to be well informed and be better citizens.
 Assessment needs to be for learning as well as of learning.
 It is used to evaluate and improve teaching and learning, report achievement and provide feedback to students on their progress.
-Assessment in CCVE assesses the abilities of students to show an understanding of citizenship participation, Christian values and moral principles, and apply the processes involved in moral reasoning, responsible decision making and problem-solving.
+Assessment in Citizenship and Christian Values Education assesses the abilities of students to show an understanding of citizenship participation, Christian values and moral principles, and apply the processes involved in moral reasoning, responsible decision making and problem-solving.
 Assessment should be broad-based and multi- dimensional, and designed according to the needs, interests and abilities of the students.
 As Citizenship and Christian Values Education focuses on character development, emphasis should be placed on Formative Assessment.